 200-Hour Yoga Teacher Training: Deep-Dive into the Wild Feminine

-Both the basic and advanced programs at Ocean, Earth, Wind, and Fire are soul-based, meaning each student discovers the elements of yoga practice which are sourced from their passions, desires, and purpose in order to create a teaching practice that aligns with their soul.
-Both programs are fully accredited by Yoga Alliance, and will be offered via immersion-style scheduling beginning January 2017.
+Both the basic and advanced programs are soul-based, meaning each student discovers the elements of yoga practice which are sourced from their passions, desires, wounds, and purpose in order to create a teaching practice that aligns with their soul.
+Both programs are fully accredited by Yoga Alliance.

 The Living Mandala Yoga 200-Hour Curriculum

 The foundational, 200-hour yoga teacher training is open to any seeker looking to deepen his/her yoga practice in a personally meaningful (soul-full) way.
 Designed to facilitate awareness of how yogic experiences are part of each student’s soul-work, the curriculum focuses on (and then extends far beyond) basic principles of asana alignment, teaching methodology, class sequencing, energy healing, and designing a teaching practice.
 This program also focuses on integration of the “wild feminine” in yoga practice, working with the Wheel of the Year, lunar cycles, and the Triple Goddess archetype to shape a unique personal and teaching practice.

 By the end of the 200-hour program experience, all students have

 - embodied knowledge of how to cue, demonstrate, and assist/adjust over 108 asana and 36 kriyas (sequences)

 - understand how to hand-craft their own kriyas (body-prayers)

 - discussed and honed their understanding of yogic philosophy, teaching methodology principles, physical body anatomy, and the subtle energy flows within the body

 - been attuned to Level I/II Reiki via in the Usui-Tibetan tradition

 - engaged regularly in creative work to honor bhava (feeling mind)